-My anthropological research traces the constitutive interrelation between modern psychiatric, racial, and aesthetic ideas from their shared origin 18th-century German anthropology and philosophy to their consequences for everyday practices and US urban governance today.
-I also maintain a policy-oriented research agenda focused on “carceral-community epidemiology," which examines the relationship between incarceration and community health, systemic prejudice in healthcare and legal systems, and uses of confinement and punishment in the United States and internationally.
-Additional areas of research and teaching include critical legal studies; political epidemiology; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine, policing, and public health.
+My anthropological research traces the constitutive interrelation between modern psychiatric, racial, and aesthetic ideas from their shared origin in 18th-century German anthropology and philosophy to their consequences for everyday practices, incarceration, and policing in the United States today.
+I also maintain a policy-oriented research agenda focused on 'carceral-community epidemiology,' which examines the relationship between incarceration and community health, systemic prejudice in healthcare and legal systems, and uses of confinement and punishment in the US and internationally.
+Additional areas of research and teaching include political anthropology of law; social epidemiology; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine, policing, and public health.

 First, moving across universal and singular modalities of thought, I am completing an historical-ethnographic book project, provisionally titled Subversivity: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
 This work is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
 Such sociological and related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
 These discourses have overwhelmingly focused on racializing tropes of violence, social pathology, poverty, the underclass, criminality, trauma, and various forms of psychic and physiological injury.
 From this vantage, Subversivity considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.